ERA Constitution

 NAME

 The name of the organisation is the Executive Research Association (“The ERA”).
-The ERA is a not for profit association, registered address:
+The ERA is an an unincorporated association:

 Tring